Skip to main content

 A multi-node deployment provides additional value and flexibility:

-• High Availability (HA) - When a cluster is installed with 3 primary nodes, both system and application services are configured to automatically handle node-level failures.
-As long as no more than a single node goes down at a time, the complete Forward application should remain available, and should not require any administrator involvement (although there may be a transient loss of availability between when the node failure is detected and when application components are restored on other healthy nodes).
+• High Availability (HA) -- When a cluster is installed with 3 primary nodes, both system and application services are configured to handle node-level failures automatically.
+As long as no more than a single node goes down at a time, the Forward application remains available without administrator involvement (although there may be a transient loss of availability while node failure is detected and components are restored on healthy nodes).

-• Flexible Resource Allocation - Users can configure resources when using multiple nodes to maximize network scale, minimize the snapshot processing time, or fully isolate different tasks, like processing, search, and collection.
+• Flexible Resource Allocation -- Users can configure resources across multiple nodes to maximize network scale, minimize snapshot processing time, or fully isolate different tasks such as processing, search, and collection.

 Resource Requirements